bluesky-social/bsky-docs/blog/2025-06-12-oauth-improvements.md

 If a client app redirects to the reference PDS without a `login_hint`, and the user was already logged in, the auth flow now proceeds directly to an account selector, instead of displaying a "Create Account or Log In" page.
 This makes the flow smoother and reduces a click.

 The client app redirect URL no longer needs to be on the same host origin as the client metadata document.
+## Deprecation notice

+The following invalid behaviors were detected in our reference implementation.
+As of now, these are considered as deprecated and might change in the future.
+Make sure you use the latest version of our SDKs, and if you implemented your own, please check that it is compliant.

+- DPoP proofs that contain a query or fragment in the `htu` claim should be rejected.

+- JWT for the client attestation using the `private_key_jwt` authentication method [MUST](https://www.rfc-editor.org/rfc/rfc7523.html#section-3) contain an `exp` claim.
+This is currently not enforced by the reference implementation.

+- When performing a Pushed Authorization Request, the client [must](https://datatracker.ietf.org/doc/html/rfc9449#section-10.1-2.1) either provide a `dpop_jkt` authorization request parameter, or provide a DPoP proof header.
+The reference implementation does not enforce this, allowing the DPoP proof header to be provided only during the token exchange.
 ## Remaining Limitations

 The account management interface on the reference PDS implementation allows revoking OAuth client sessions.
 On a free-standing PDS, this has an immediate effect: both access and refresh tokens stop working immediately.
 But the Bluesky-hosted PDS instances ("mushroom servers") use an "entryway" service as an OAuth Auth Server.
 A side-effect of this is that revoking client sessions could take up to 15 minutes to take effect: refresh tokens immediately stop working, but access tokens do not.
 This is a relatively common design tradeoff in auth systems involving many servers but is not currently well communicated in the interface.